UoM-Data-Science-Platforms/gm-sde/docs/clinical-code-sets.md

 ├─ asthma.emis.txt
 ├─ README.md
 ```

+The number, in this case '1' refers to the version.
+If there are multiple versions, this is because different studies have required slightly
+different definitions/scopes for the code set.

 The README.md file is used to provide information about the code set, including how broad it is in scope, the source of the codes, and prevalence (see below section on validation).